jamf/JamfMigrator/README.md

 ## History
 **v3.2.0**<p>
 * Tabs reordered, General tab is now first to align with suggested migration order.
-* Updated buttons used for navigating between General, macOS, iOS, and Selective sections.
+* Updated tabs/buttons used for navigating between General, macOS, iOS, and Selective sections.
 * Buttons for items to migrate are off by default when the app is launched.
 * You can now switch back and forth between removal and migration modes using &#8984;D.
 * When using the Selective tab, items are removed from the list as they are deleted from the server.
 Once all selected items are removed the list is greyed out.